dmotz/bashcoin/README.md

 # bashcoin

-Quick Bitcoin market stats from the command line.
+Realtime Bitcoin market stats from the command line.

 Trade data from Mt.
 Gox.